biocore/qiime/doc/tutorials/illumina_overview_tutorial.rst

 As before, be can view either bar charts or area charts by opening the corresponding file.

+ .. warning:: If you're working on a remote system (e.g., EC2) and want to download the results of this analysis for viewing, you'll need to download the whole directory for the plots to be viewable.
+You can zip this directory (``tar -czf taxa_summaries.tgz taxa_summaries``) and then `download it using Cyberduck <./working_with_aws.html#working-with-cyberduck>`_ or `via the command line <http://qiime.org/tutorials/working_with_aws.html#working-with-command-line-tools>`_.

 Comparing microbial communities: alpha diversity
 -------------------------------------------------

+**WARNING: This step can be require approximately 20 minutes to run.**

 Alpha rarefaction plots are a useful way to compare the relative alpha diversities across samples, and also to determine if we are approaching complete coverage of our microbial communities.
 We can generate alpha rarefaction plots with QIIME as follows (*will run for over 10 minutes*)::

 	alpha_rarefaction.py -o arare_max258/ -i ucrC_fast/uclust_ref_picked_otus/otu_table.biom -m combined_mapping_file.txt -t $reference_tree -e 258

 Notice that we again pass ``-e 258`` here.
 In this case, this specifies the maximum rarefaction depth: in general you want to choose the same value as specified for the even sampling depth to `beta_diversity_through_plots.py` if you are interested in looking at alpha diversity and rarefaction by metadata category.

+ .. warning:: If you're working on a remote system (e.g., EC2) and want to download the results of this analysis for viewing, you'll need to download the whole directory for the plots to be viewable.
+You can zip this directory (``tar -czf arare_max258.tgz arare_max258``) and then `download it using Cyberduck <./working_with_aws.html#working-with-cyberduck>`_ or `via the command line <http://qiime.org/tutorials/working_with_aws.html#working-with-command-line-tools>`_.

 Next steps
 ----------